 The James E. Ryan Emeritus Professor of Film Studies at the University of Nebraska, Lincoln, Wheeler Winston Dixon is a teacher, filmmaker, the author of more than thirty books, and over a hundred articles.
 He has also taught at Rutgers University, The New School, and The University of Amsterdam.
-He has been making films since the mid 1960s, and in 2015, he began working in HD video; you can see a portfolio of his most recent video work here.
+You can see a portfolio of his newest video work here.

 As a film and video artist, Dixon's films have been screened at The Museum of Modern Art, The Whitney Museum of American Art, LA Filmforum (Los Angeles), Anthology Film Archives, Filmhuis Cavia (Amsterdam), Studio 44 (Stockholm), La lumière collective (Montréal), The BWA Katowice Museum (Poland), Vastlab (Los Angeles), The Microscope Gallery, The National Film Theatre (UK), The Jewish Museum, The Nelson - Atkins Museum, Millennium Film Workshop, The San Francisco Cinématheque, The Maryland Institute College of Art, The New Arts Lab, The Collective for Living Cinema, The Kitchen, The Filmmakers Cinématheque, Film Forum, The Amos Eno Gallery, Sla 307 Art Space, The Gallery of Modern Art, The Rice Museum, The Oberhausen Film Festival, Experimental Response Cinema and elsewhere.